erikaduan/aws_notes/README.md

 </br>

-# Step 3: Create more user groups via the IAM admin user account
+# Create more user groups via the IAM admin user account
 Remain logged in via your `admin_<name>` IAM account.
 You can use the IAM console or CloudShell to create:
 + An `engineer` user group for individuals with read and write access to all S3 and Amazon Glue resources.
 + A `scientist` user group for individuals with read and write access to specific S3 resources, EC2 instances, Amazon Sagemaker and Amazon ECS.